-While Asia, Europe, and North America all contain countries that lead in wind-produced electricity (China, Germany, U.S.), just 10 countries are responsible for more than 80 percent of all production.
-Specific states within the United States are responsible for the majority of production.
-Iowa has 10 times the capacity of neighboring Wisconsin and five times the capacity of better wind-resourced Nebraska.
+While Asia, Europe, and North America all contain countries that lead in wind-produced electricity (China, Germany, U.S.), just 10 countries are responsible for more than 80 percent of all production.2 Specific states within the United States are responsible for the majority of production. lowa has 10 times the capacity of neighboring Wisconsini and five times the capacity of better wind-resourced Nebraska.3 influenced by public perceptions about the benefits and risks related to wind power, the largest source of new renewable electricity in the U.S.

 Internationally and within the United States, the availability of renewable resources (e.g., wind, solar, hydro, geothermal), the cost of renewables compared to traditional generating sources, and government policy drive the amount of renewable electricity produced.
-Citizen support also impacts the development of renewable energy and such support is influenced by public perceptions about the benefits and risks related to wind power, the largest source of new renewable electricity in the U.S.
+Citizen support also impacts the development of renewable energy and such support is